kris-2804/kris-2804/README.md

 Hi 👋 My name is kris
 =====================

-Web developer | Aspiring full stack developer
+full stack developer
 ---------------------------------------------

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kris28@outlook.in](mailto:kris28@outlook.in)
-* 🧠  I'm learning Javascript
+* 🧠  I'm learning GO
 * 🤝  I'm open to collaborating on Web Applications
 * ⚡  I love coffee